List of Debian project leaders: Anthony Towns

-Anthony Towns (born 21 June 1978) is a computer programmer who was a long-time Debian release manager, ftpmaster team member and later the Debian project leader (from 17 April 2006 until 17 April 2007).
+Anthony Towns is a computer programmer who was a long-time Debian release manager, ftpmaster team member and later the Debian project leader (from 17 April 2006 until 17 April 2007).
 He ran for Debian project leader in 2005, but was defeated by Branden Robinson by a margin of 23 effective votes.
 He ran again in 2006, and was elected as the new Debian project leader on 9 April 2006, beginning his term on 19 April 2006.
 Towns was elected by the second-narrowest-ever margin and was the first project leader to face a recall vote while in office.
 Towns was also the first project leader whose support by Debian Developers was reaffirmed through a General Resolution.
 Since a great deal of Debian work takes place in Europe, Queensland-based Towns created the post of "Debian Second in Charge" (2IC) to lead discussion, support developers, and represent the project in locations which could more easily be reached by the runner-up candidate, Steve McIntyre, than himself.

 In September 2006, the Dunc-tank project started a fund-raising programme to help Debian release its next distribution, Etch, on the scheduled date of 4 December 2006.
 Towns's involvement with Dunc-Tank came under severe criticism, including hitherto-unseen calls to end his Debian project leadership to make clear that the Dunc-Tank project was not officially supported by Debian project members.
 Some developers slowed down their unpaid work on Debian in response to the programme.
 Debian "Etch" was not released in December 2006 as hoped; instead its release happened in April 2007.
 Nonetheless, Towns views the outcome of the Dunc Tank project as positive, highlighting that Dunc-Tank opposition helped to improve quality of Debian Etch.